jheinzel/tutorbot/README.md

 Tutorbot comes with a range of different features, it can support you by:

+* downloading all reviews for a certain exercise
 * downloading (and extracting) all submissions for a certain exercise
 * checking submissions for plagiarism
-* downloading all reviews for a certain exercise
+* choosing reviews to give feedback on based on the amount of feedbacks a student has received
 * sending feedback emails to students
-* choosing reviews to give feedback to
-* saving amount of feedbacks each student has received

 ## Configuration